by Texas Homesteader ~

 Now comes the even easier part: Simmer & stir until it gets as thick as I want it and BOOM!
 Cream-of-Chicken Soup!
 Sans the tin can and much of the salt, along with any of the other ingredients I could never pronounce.

-If you want a heartier soup you can add shredded chicken, but since I wanted this soup to go into my chicken pot pie which already had the chicken for my recipe, I used this soup just like this!
+If you want a heartier soup you can add shredded chicken.
+But since I wanted this soup to go into my chicken pot pie which already had the chicken for my recipe, I used this soup just like this!
 I’ve also used this soup recipe with shredded chicken added when making chicken & rice.
 Quick.
 Easy.
 Dee-LICIOUS!

 It worked perfectly and there were rave reviews about my homemade meal from my handsome RancherMan.
 Now that’s a response that always warms my heart…

 Lots Of Benefits To Homemade

 Making my own cream-of-chicken soup from scratch is of course less expensive than the commercial counterpart.
-It’s also healthier and both of those are driving forces behind my decision to make things for myself that I used to buy instead.
+It’s also healthier.
+And both of those reasons are driving forces behind my decision to make things for myself that I used to buy instead.

-So if you’d like to step away from the soup isle at the grocery store and enjoy a less expensive, less wasteful and healthier option, give this recipe a try.
+So if you’d like to step away from the soup aisle at the grocery store and enjoy a less expensive, less wasteful and healthier option, give this recipe a try.
 It’s very flexible since you can add seasonings as your taste dictates.

 No need to run to the store when you need a can Cream of WHATEVER soup.
 It's quick & easy to make yourself!
-And without those questionable ingredients in the canned stuff.
+And without those questionable ingredients in the canned stuff. #TexasHomesteader

-- 2 1/4 cups chicken broth
+- 2 1/4 Cups Chicken broth

-- 1/4 cup milk
+- 1/4 Cup Milk

-- 4 tablespoons all-purpose flour
+- 4 Tablespoons All-purpose flour

-- 1/4 teaspoon celery seed
+- 1/4 teaspoon Celery seed

 - Salt & pepper to taste